Tallinn Segway Tours & Food Tour -3 hrs

 Between these legendary attractions, you’ll take breaks to sample some of Estonia’s culinary delights and to listen to commentary from your informative guide about Tallinn’s history and sights as part of your Tallinn Segway tours.

-Your Tallinn Segway and food tour starts at the Viru Gate, where you’ll meet your guide, who will offer a short safety briefing before you put on your helmet and hop on your Segway.
+Your Tallinn Segway tour and food discovery starts at the Viru Gate, where you’ll meet your guide, who will offer a short safety briefing before you put on your helmet and hop on your Segway.
 Being a small group of only 8, it’s always an intimate experience.

 Follow your guide along the pedestrian alleys that take you past some of the Old Town’s most iconic sights and remember Kings, queens and czars who have walked the streets of the charming two-tiered city.